adugnag/gee_s1_ard/README.md

 ![flowchart3](https://user-images.githubusercontent.com/48068921/117692979-d840e900-b1bd-11eb-8dd4-a1d552071362.png)

 ## Usage
-The details about parameter setting and their associated methods is described in the main script and accompanying technical note published in MDPI Remote sensing ([Paper](https://www.mdpi.com/2072-4292/13/10/1954/htm)).
+The details about parameter setting and their associated methods is described in the main script and accompanying [technical note](https://www.mdpi.com/2072-4292/13/10/1954/htm) published in MDPI Remote sensing.
 When using the Python API, the user should adjust the script path and GEE id to their own path and id before processing.

 ![github_pic2](https://user-images.githubusercontent.com/48068921/117958586-75fdfa80-b31b-11eb-9000-d1eed1ebb675.png)